ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 * Optional parameters: N/A; unrecognized parameters should be ignored.

-* Encoding considerations: [GZIP]
+* Encoding considerations: binary

-* Additional information:
+* Additional information: [GZIP] compression of [JSON] format

 * Security considerations: See Security Considerations section of this document.

-* Interoperability considerations:
+* Interoperability considerations: The vCon schema is defined in RFC XXXX.
+The schema may be extended through extensions as defined there.

-* Published specification: [VCON], this document
+* Published specification: [VCON], this document: RFC XXXX

 * Applications that use this media type:

-* Fragment identifier considerations:
+* Fragment identifier considerations: N/A

 * Additional Information: